mantidproject/mantid/docs/source/algorithms/CreateTransmissionWorkspaceAuto-v2.rst

 The first transmission run is the only mandatory property.
 If :literal:`ProcessingInstructions` is not set its value is inferred from other properties:

 * If :literal:`AnalysisMode = PointDetectorAnalaysis` and :literal:`PointDetectorStart = PointDetectorStop` then :literal:`ProcessingInstructions` is set to :literal:`PointDetectorStart`.
-* If :literal:`AnalysisMode = PointDetectorAnalaysis` and :literal:`PointDetectorStart != PointDetectorStop` then :literal:`ProcessingInstructions` is set to :literal`PointDetectorStart:PointDetectorStop`.
+* If :literal:`AnalysisMode = PointDetectorAnalaysis` and :literal:`PointDetectorStart != PointDetectorStop` then :literal:`ProcessingInstructions` is set to :literal:`PointDetectorStart:PointDetectorStop`.
 * If :literal:`AnalysisMode = MultiDetectorAnalaysis` then the spectrum range from :literal:`MultiDetectorStart` to the last spectrum in the input workspace is used.

 When :literal:`WavelengthMin` and/or :literal:`WavelengthMax` are not provided, the algorithm will search for :literal:`LambdaMin` and :literal:`LambdaMax` in the parameter file.
-If monitor properties, :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundWavelenghtMin`, :literal:`MonitorBackgroundWavelengthMax`,
+If monitor properties, :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundWavelengthMin`, :literal:`MonitorBackgroundWavelengthMax`,
 :literal:`MonitorIntegrationWavelengthMin` and :literal:`MonitorIntegrationWavelengthMax`, are not set, the algorithm will search for :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundMin`, :literal:`MonitorBackgroundMax`,
 :literal:`MonitorIntegralMin` and :literal:`MonitorIntegralMax` respectively.